John031265/Graylog-Offline/README.md

 2_GRAYLOGDATANODEINSTALL
 3_GRAYLOGSERVERINSTALL

-In each area is a text file FilesTo
+In each area is a text file LinksToFiles.txt.
+This file contains the links to all of the filews required per step.
+Download these files and put them in their respective directory and execute respectively Part1.sh, Part.sh and Part3.sh

 Current bugs
 - During Preflight step no Datanodes found